-The data on external trade reveal that during the first quarter of 2006 imports decreased by -0.7% compared with the same period last year while exports recorded an increase by 45.3% compared with the first quarter of 2005.
+The data on external trade reveal that during the first quarter of 2006 imports decreased by 0.7% compared with the same period last year while exports recorded an increase by 45.3% compared with the first quarter of 2005.
+Consequently, although it is still low, the coverage of imports by exports increased by 1.3 percentage points compared with the last quarter of 2005 or 1.9 percentage points compared with the first quarter of 2005, reaching 6.0% at the end of March 2006

 The following table presents the pattern of trade activity by region and country in 2006.
+(Table 8)